Influenza vaccineVaccine - influenza; Immunization - influenza; Flu shot; Flu vaccine

 - People who have sickle cell anemia or other hemoglobinopathies

-- People who live in a nursing home or extended care facilities
+- People living in a nursing home or extended care facilities

-- People who live with someone who has chronic health problem
+- People living with someone who has chronic health problems

 - People who have kidney disease, anemia, severe asthma, diabetes, or chronic liver disease

 - People who have a weakened immune system (including those with cancer or HIV/AIDS)

 - People who take long-term treatment with steroids for any condition